dakadkart/xyz-documentation/docs/cli/topics/hexbins.md

 	...

-Note that the CLI also creates centroids for each hexbin.
+Note tha the CLI also creates centroids for each hexbin.
 This is useful for an alternate display method as well as for labels.
 You can use XYZ tags to pull these out separately from the hexbins.

 After you generate the hexbins from an XYZ space, you can view them with any GeoJSON viewer.
 If you want to view just the zoom 11 hexbins, you can use the `-t` option with view: